man saluting the American flag

 3. Prepare for Your Presentation

 Before presenting your case in front of a BVA judge, it is a good idea to practice your presentation.
 Try to think about what questions the judge would have about your case and then come up with an answer that is concise and straight to the point.
 In most cases, your answers shouldn’t need a drawn-out explanation.
-If you are able to stick to the facts and stay on topic, you are more likely to have a better outcome.
+If you can stick to the facts and stay on topic, you are more likely to have a better outcome.

 4. Contact a VA Disability Attorney